Feds propose allowing Makah tribe to hunt gray whales again

 NOAA proposes that the tribe kill no more than three whales per year in even-numbered years, and only one whale per year in odd-numbered years.
 The seasons would run from Dec.
 1 through May 31 in even years, and from July 1 to Oct.
 31 in odd years.

-The hunts are for ceremonial and subsistence purposes only, and no commercial sale of the whale meat would be allowed.
+The hunts would be for ceremonial and subsistence purposes only, and no commercial sale of the whale meat would be allowed.

+Patrick DePoe was in high school the last time the tribe legally hunted a whale, and he helped tow it to shore from a canoe and haul it up onto the beach at Neah Bay.
+He remembers snacking on blubber stripped off the whale as it was being butchered, and the taste of the whale’s red meat at a ceremonial feast held at the tribe’s high-school gymnasium.

+“It is hard to explain that sense of pride you feel at that young age, being a part of something historical,” said DePoe, today a commercial fisherman and member of the tribal council.
+“This is something that enhances and maintains our cultural identity, and our spiritual and nutritional needs.”

 NOAA sees no conservation issue in reopening the hunts.
 But opening hunts on a beloved cetacean is sure to be enormously controversial, as it was the last time, when some animal-rights groups and environmental organizations protested — both legally and illegally.
 Some took to the water in jet skis and boats seeking to block the whalers, despite their valid permit to hunt.